MyMobiCasino

 Surrender

-Surrendering is another option blackjack dealers offer that players are better off ignoring.
-When players surrender, they can recoup half of their bet, but have to give up the other half in exchange for surrendering their hand.
-There are times surrendering may seem like a plausible option — like when the player is dealt a 16 and the dealer shows a 9 or 10 — but players are better off just standing in the long run.
+Another option offered by blackjack dealers is to surrender, but this is one that players should generally ignore.
+When players surrender, they get half of their bet back, but they give up the other half to forfeit their hand.
+There are times when surrendering may seem like a good idea, such as when you have a 16 and the dealer shows a 9 or 10, but you should really just stand.
+It's a better play in the long run.

-The exception to this, like with insurance, is that card counters may be able to use the option effectively, but for online gambling, surrendering is not a viable option.
+This is not the case in all situations, such as insurance.
+Card counters may be able to use this option effectively, but for online gambling, surrender is not a viable option.

 Doubling Down